mohamed-basman-dev/git-practice/README.md

 6. git log --since="3 days ago" // to get last 3 days commit history only
 7. git log --file_name // to know about particular source commit history
 # Alias
+// It is a custome shortcut for long or frequently used git commands to save time and typing
 1. git config --global alias.alias_name "log --oneline --graph --decorate"
 2. git alias_name // call long command with short word
 # Igonore unwanted files